lxndrrud/flaskalc/README.md

 I used SQLite - SQLAlchemy database to store and process data and I bound session to ORM with the help of Flask-Session.

-Because I am not too good at front-end, I used Bootstrap to beatify project`s appearance.
+Because I am not too good at front-end, I used Bootstrap to beatify project\`s appearance.

+I used bcrypt to increase database safety.